virtuoushub/threaditjs/README.md

 * Trimming the title
 * Pluralizing the comment count text (0 comments, 1 comment, n comments)

-Note that not every current implementation is successfu in all of these things; for instance, only Angular made pluralization easy.
+Note that not every current implementation is successful in all of these things; for instance, only Angular made pluralization easy.

 ###Development